What does the Honors Program provide?

 Book a guided tour by contacting the Lodewick Visitors Center.

-How do I sign up for an Honors Husky-for-a-Day visit?
+How do I sign up for a Husky-for-a-Day visit?
+Will I meet current Honors on this day?

 If you don’t see the answer to your question here, feel free to contact us.